Random Skating Pics...

 ***August Seventeenth Two Thousand and Five***

 Thee Mothballs Shit, I love this band.
-How

-a hoot.
+it's always a hoot.
 These

 pics are from a gig they played at the Rickshaw stop a couple